ojarsbuddy/bbo/bbo directing messages.md

 🏆🏆🏆 Our Limited Game tables add to our Open Game tables for better overall scores! 🏆🏆🏆

-👮👮👮 Please refer to your October 2020 ACBL Bridge Bulletin on page 24 regarding how to report suspect hands with respect to potential violations of Bridge Ethics. 👮👮👮

 👮👮👮 Please read pages 9, 26 and 27 in the July 2020 ACBL Bridge Bulletin concerning Bridge Ethics. 👮👮👮